Where to Skate: Manhattan South

 In the northwest corner (10th St. and Ave A) of the park there are stickball and basketball courts.
 The former an incredibly smooth surface, useful for even advanced skaters to practice their stuff.
 The latter was once used by the roller basketball league during summer weekend mornings, but now seems to be used for weekday pick-up rollerhockey.

 Several of the avenues in Midtown are generally good skating for those travelling north-south because of the bicycle/skating lanes which they sport on the left side of the street.
-For uptown travel, there are bike lanes on Sixth Ave. from 9th St. to 42nd St., and on Eighth Ave. up to 57th St. (with a gap in front of the Port Authority).
+For uptown travel, there are bike lanes on First Ave. all the way from its start at Houston up to 125th St.; on Sixth Ave. from 9th St. to 42nd St.; and on Eighth Ave. up to 57th St. (with a gap in front of the Port Authority).
 Heading downtown, there is a bike lane which runs down Broadway from Columbus Circle to Union Square and another on Fifth Ave. from Madison Square to Washington Square.
-However, the mayor's "traffic calming" initiative of spring 2009 that bars auto traffic through Times Square also destroyed the Broadway bike lane from 47th St. down to 42nd St, and the pedestrians wandering every which way have made Times Square a skate/bike-hostile location.
+As of the end of 2016 the bike lane through Times Square has been restored as a "cycle track" along Seventh Ave., but pedestrians wandering every which way can sometimes render the lane unusable.

-The skateability of the other Midtown avenues, and of the bike lanes themselves, varies from year to year, depending on how recently they've been resurfaced, how bad the last winter has been, etc. And don't forget: Midtown is a high auto traffic area -- Webster's dictionary defines "gridlock" as Midtown at 5 p.m. on a weekday.
+The skateability of the other Midtown avenues, and of the bike lanes themselves, varies from year to year, depending on how recently they've been resurfaced, how bad the last winter has been, and when the utilities last went on a rampage.

 See also the Hudson River Park section above for details about the bikepath along the westernmost edge of Midtown.